 Choosing the right auto repair center for your particular car problem can be critical to avoiding excessive or needless costs.
 We explore how to find the right shop for the right job.

 Auto repair is a multi-billion dollar industry, and every vehicle owner will contribute to it at some time or another.
-According to the 2020 CarMD® Vehicle Health Index™, depending on where you live, the average cost of a visit to an auto repair shop is anywhere from $342.14 to 414.24.
+According to the latest CarMD® Vehicle Health Index™, the average cost of a visit to an auto shop for a “check engine light” repair is $403.

 Finding the right repair facility for the job is critical to avoid excessive or needless costs.
-The consumer should also seek out facilities that employ ASE (Automotive Service Excellence) technicians, who have been thoroughly tested in the various repair areas.
-ASE certification is the benchmark for the most competent repair facilities, and often require all of their technicians to be certified in at least one area of expertise.
+You should also seek out facilities that employ ASE (Automotive Service Excellence) technicians who have been thoroughly tested in the various repair areas.
+ASE certification is the benchmark for the most competent repair facilities and often requires all of their technicians to be certified in at least one area of expertise.

 Dealerships such as Ford, Chrysler, Toyota and Mercedes Benz represent the premium, high-end auto repair facilities for the consumer.
-Dealerships carry and install only their manufacture’s original equipment parts and systems, specifically designed to fit the vehicles and operate under proven, tested parameters.
+Dealerships carry and install only their manufacturer’s original equipment parts and systems, specifically designed to fit the vehicles and operate under proven tested parameters.

 However, the flat-rate manual costs (allotted repair labor time) can run as much as twice as any other repair facility, along with very high parts costs.
 Dealerships excel in areas of difficult troubleshooting, like electrical and fuel injection malfunctions, as well as elusive, intermittent problems that involve very specific and sensitive systems.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

 Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.